 Fair value, which is determined for disclosure purposes, is calculated based on liabilities' quoted closing bid price at the balance sheet date or, in the lack thereof, estimated on the present value of future principal and interest cash flows, discounted using the market interest rate at the reporting date.
-Market interest rate is estimated as interbank interest rate for a given currency zone (WIBOR, EURIBOR) plus a margin regarding the Group's credit risk.
+Market interest rate is estimated as interbank interest rate for a given currency zone (WIBOR, EURIBOR) plus a margin regarding the Company's credit risk.
 A market interest rate for a lease contract is estimated based on interest rates for similar lease contracts.

-8. Approval of the Consolidated Financial Statements
+7. Approval of the Financial Statements and identification of the Consolidated Financial Statements

-These consolidated financial statements were approved for publication by the Management Board of Cyfrowy Polsat S.A. on 9 April 2025.
+These financial statements were approved for publication by the Management Board on 9 April 2025.